-ERIAC Executive Director Timea Junghaus and Deputy Director Anna Mirga-Kruszelnicka visited
+ERIAC Executive Director Timea Junghaus and Deputy Director Dr. Anna Mirga-Kruszelnicka visited

 After a curatorial visit of the exhibition, possibilities for future collaboration were discussed, including exhibiting Roma artists in the museum.

-Tommy Ungerer (*1931) is a french artist, writer and illustrator.
-Born in Strasbourg Ungerer moved to New York in the 1950s.
-Inspired by the work of Saul Steinberg (1914-1999) for the New Yorker, Ungerer moved to the United States in the 1950s and started creating childrens books with Harper & Row, most famously The Three Robbers (1961).
-Ungerer created around 80 books for children in 12 years before turning to adult and political themes in the 1970s.
+Tommy Ungerer (*1931) is a French artist, writer, and illustrator.
+Born in Strasbourg, Ungerer moved to New York in the 1950s.
+Inspired by the work of Saul Steinberg (1914-1999) for the New Yorker, Ungerer started creating children’s books with Harper & Row, most famously The Three Robbers (1961).
+Ungerer created around 80 books for children in 12 years, before turning to adult and political themes in the 1970s.

 Tomi Ungerer “affiche: the colourful New York Times” (1960) (C) Musée Tomi Ungerer/Centre international de l’illustration.